fmerg/pymerkle/docs/source/inclusion.rst

 Tree comparison
 ===============

-Instead of performing inclusion-test on a provided pair of subhash and sublength, one can directly verify whether a Merkle-tree represents a valid previous state of another by using the `<=` operator.
+Instead of performing inclusion-test on a provided pair of subhash, one can directly verify whether a Merkle-tree represents a valid previous state of another by using the `<=` operator.
 In particular, given Merkle-trees ``tree_1`` and ``tree_2``, the statement

 .. code-block:: python